After our incredible cave tour, I said goodbye to my three amigas at the trailhead and we parted ways. During the previous week I had

 Above right: Here's my cozy room at Picololo.
 A friendly cat who likes to be petted is complimentary.

 Above left: Leaving Caye Caulker on Tuesday morning, heading back to Belize City.

 Above right: I had a few hours before my flight to Portland, so I hired a taxi driver, Howell Pandy, and he took me to the

 Belize Zoo.
 Here's my friendly driver with a feathered friend.

-Above center: Driving through downtown Belize City on the way to the airport.
+Above left: Driving through downtown Belize City on the way to the airport.
 It's a pretty rough place.

 We didn't stop.